qiannyqian/qiannyqian.github.io/about.md

 ---

 You can call me Hui Qian, although most of my friends just call me Qian :)
-About to graduate from the July 2017 cohort at NEXT Academy and based in Kuala Lumpur.
+July 2017 Graduate of NEXT Academy and currently based in Kuala Lumpur.

 My background is kind of a funny story, because how many Psychology graduates turned marketing execs turned web developers do you know?